Cats (1998 film): Home media

 Cats was initially released on VHS and DVD by Polygram Video in 1998, reaching No. 6 on the Billboard Top Video Sales chart.
 The home video released in 2002 by Universal Pictures is certified 19× Platinum in the UK.
 A Blu-ray was released in 2013 that included additional behind-the-scenes footage.

 Broadcast

 The film premiered on PBS' Great Performances on 2 November 1998.
 It has been televised on other channels, including BBC and Ovation TV, and was shown on Great Performances again in November 2014.

 Streaming

 In May 2020, Lloyd Webber announced that he would broadcast this film on YouTube with live commentary in honor of his beloved cat Mika, who was hit and killed by a car that morning.

-As of February 2021, the video remains up but it consists only of his commentary.
+As of February 2021, the video remains up but consists only of his commentary.
 It is unknown if an earlier copy included the film onscreen.